cloudmesh/classes/docs/source/lesson/iot/introduction.md

 Please note that for those at IU we do have a Lab in which you can use some of the devices pointed out here.
 You can arrange for accessing the infrastructure or you simply can buy it for yourself.

-We have a hardware page that summarizes wht you need.
+We have a hardware page that summarizes what you need.
 In case you want to  work on a swarm, we do have positioning sensors that simplify that task.

+In general we think that these platforms provide a wonderful introduction into IoT and where it will move to.
+Such platforms were just a decade ago not powerful enough or too expensive.
+However today the provide a serious platform for developers.
+Sensors are available easily as most Android comparible sensors can be used.

+Before we jump right into programming the devices, we like to point out that we dod not chose to use Arduinos, as their price advantage is no longer valid.
+We also find that esp8266 and Raspberry can interface with most sensors.
+Having the ability to easily use WiFi however is our primary reason for using them.
+Furthermore being able to attach a camera to the Raspberry is just superb.
+Image analysis will be one of the near term future drivers for big data.